quaizarv/ldc/README.md

 > python train_ldc.py

+Takes about 150 epochs (pretty fast on a GPU) to converge

 # Testing
 Set the mode paramter in train_ldc.py to 'test' and then run train_ldc.py
 > FLAGS.mode = 'test'